Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Feature layer (geodatabase)/README.md

 ## Offline data

-Read more about how to set up the sample's offline data [here](http://links.esri.com/ArcGISRuntimeQtSamples).

 This sample uses the [Los Angeles Vector Tile Package](https://www.arcgis.com/home/item.html?id=d9f8ce6f6ac84b90a665a861d71a5d0a) and [Los Angeles Trailheads geodatabase](https://www.arcgis.com/home/item.html?id=2b0f9e17105847809dfeb04e3cad69e0).
 Both are downloaded from ArcGIS Online automatically.

 ## About the data